How Much Per kWh Does Solar Energy Cost?

 What Solar Cost per kWh Really Tells You

-So—how much per kWh does solar energy cost?
+So, how much per kWh does solar energy cost?

 For most homeowners:

-- Less than utility power
+- Usually lower than utility electricity

-- More stable over time
+- More predictable over time

 Comments are closed